Wednesday, September 14, 2022

 Jaim Cobeau?
 The name looks like a typo.
 What are we to make of the online listing by James Cummins, Bookseller, describing a copy of Saul Steinberg's early book, All In Line (1945), inscribed, with a drawing, "To Jaim Cobeau (and Ann)."
 I was intrigued as I would be by any book with an original Steinberg drawing, particularly one listed by a reputable seller, although not accompanied by any photograph or scan and complicated by an improbably-named recipient.
-That vaguely French surname Cobeau looked somewhat off, especially with the not quite Spanish first name Jaim, but it was somehow suggestive of the name of a well-known cartoonist of that era, Sam Cobean.
+That vaguely French surname Cobeau looked somewhat off, especially with the not quite Spanish first name Jaim, but it was possibly suggestive of the name of a well-known cartoonist of that era.
 Still, a concrete connection seemed too much to hope for, so I didn't.

-Saul Steinberg James Cummins, Bookseller, listing accessed September 8, 2022 |
+James Cummins, Bookseller, listing accessed September 8, 2022

 What I do when confronted with such tantalizing incongruities can best be described as reckless gambling behavior.
 I take the self-assured stance of a casino goer who, after years of pondering the odds, is nearly certain which card the blackjack dealer will turn over next.
 In this instance I threw caution, accompanied by $550, to the wind.
 And what did I come up with?